-Art makes us happy, it gives us hope regardless of whether it is a song, photo, painting, or sculpture.
+Art makes us happy, it gives us hope regardless of whether it is a song, photo, culinary art, painting or sculpture.
 It connects us to each other and to ourselves.

 When I first started painting I wasn’t as in-tune with myself as I am today.
 I think it’s a natural evolution that many artists strive to grow through.
 As my work began to develop and take on more sophistication, I started to realize that unconsciously, I was creating art that made people happy, or at the very least, caused them to be reflective.

 I never set out to do that, and reluctantly admit I was like a lot of artists who are in it for purely selfish reasons – it made ME feel good.
 It was therapeutic, and cathartic, and I mistakenly felt that in order to stay true to myself as an artist, in a world that daily tries to take a piece of you, I had to do only what made me happy.
 If someone recognized something in my art, great!

 Sometimes a theme for a painting chooses me, in fact that seems to happen quite often because I keep my senses open, but once I do start to form a premise I then very consciously choose colours and form that reflect my holistic and positive attitude to life.